oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 *   In the next example, a metadata creation for the *AddVdsCommand* will be described.
 *   The *AddVdsCommand* has the default steps of VERIFICATION and EXECUTION.
 *   In addition it has the TEST_POWER_MANAGEMENT task, a synchronous step invoked from the command itself and its status is determined immediately.
 *   The last step is the INSTALL_HOST.
 This step is being executed in a new thread, detached from the *AddVdsCommand* thread.
 The completion of the INSTALL_HOST step will determine how the *AddVdsCommand* action ended.
 For that purpose the resolution of the action is delegated to the *InstallVdsCommand*.
 The *InstallVdsCommand* will update the task which represents it.
-Since this is the last step of the action, it could report for the completion of the entire command by updating it.
+Since this is the last step of the action, it notifies the completion of the entire command.

 <!-- -->